rjdirisio/pyvibdmc/docs/potentials.rst

 Alternative Approach (Not recommended): executables and subprocess calls
 -------------------------------------------------------------------------------
-If for some reason these do not meet your needs, you can always write the (nxmx3) geometries to a file, call an executable that loads in the file, and then reload back in the potential values written to a second file, all in a Python call.
+If for some reason these approaches do not meet your needs, you can always write the (nxmx3) geometries to a file, call an executable that loads in the file, and then reload back in the potential values written to a second file, all in a Python call.
 This is not recommended as it will be slow, as hard drive reads/writes are slow (especially if you have a hard drive vs an SSD).
 Nonetheless, here is an example of how to do such a thing::